cbs-rlt/populus/README.md

 The images and installers will be in the `build` directory.

+Note that for Windows, you'll need to run `gradlew.bat` instead, and need to install [WiX](https://wixtoolset.org) to package.

 # Feedback
 If you find bugs, irregularities, places for improvement, or have other comments, please send an email to populus@umn.edu.